 The standard of living declined by 18% from January to October 1990.
 At the same time, unemployment rose to 20% and thus increased tension between the Yugoslav republics.
 So, usually, when you have this kind of dis-satisfaction everybody is looking for a guilty party.

 When a man has nothing and he is not aware in the existential sense, he clings to those types of ideas that awake the human inside him, and those are usually national or religious stories.
 Suddenly he feels more important when someone tells him “yes it is their fault, not yours”.
 In desperation, PM A. Marković visited his bosses in Washington essentially to meet with President Bush Senior, when he said that rising tensions between the Yugoslav republics and nationalities would be a consequence of this austerity measures and privatization plan and he asked for another loan because otherwise there would be troubles.
-And we all know that the American administration did not want any troubles in the Balkans so President Bush in November of 1990 went to Congress and pushed them to pass the law which demanded that if any republic of Yugoslavia wanted further US aid, they would have to break away from Yugoslavia and proclaim the independence.
+President Bush in November of 1990 went to Congress and pushed them to pass the law which demanded that if any republic of Yugoslavia wanted further US aid, they would have to break away from Yugoslavia and proclaim the independence.
 It is a public law!
 It required that republics do not hold national elections but only the elections in their own republics!
 And when the financial aid went to Yugoslavia, it went only to those parts controlled by radical ultranationalists and even fascist parties, like the HDZ in Croatia or the SDA in Bosnia-Herzegovina, which the USA officially considered as democratic and supported them as such.